Visual artist

 Equilibrium – construction

-My sculptures could be defined as “equilibrium in harmony”.
+My sculptures could be defined as “disequilibrium in harmony”.
 When I build them I have to take into account the forces and counterforces so that they keep their balance, which isn’t always easy.

 My pieces are never symmetrical and the weight and the proportions are always human: at the most a little more than my arms’ length.
 I want the viewer to feel the human intervention in the handling or the strength of my hands, as well as the precision of the tools I used in the construction.

-My sculptures could be defined as “equilibrium in harmony”.
+My sculptures could be defined as “disequilibrium in harmony”.
 When I build them I have to take into account the forces and counterforces so that they keep their balance, which isn’t always easy.

 My pieces are never symmetrical and the weight and the proportions are always human: at the most a little more than my arms’ length.
 I want the viewer to feel the human intervention in the handling or the strength of my hands, as well as the precision of the tools I used in the construction.